Jsalazar99/challenge-one/README.md

 If your README is long, add a table of contents to make it easy for users to find what they need.

+## Issues I had
+After I had the reorganized the code, and push local changes to GitHub, I noticed my files were all within the "Develop" subdirectory.
+Trying to clean this up on my local machine broke the connection with the remote GitHub repo unfortunately.